Your 3 Minute Nitric Oxide Workout Prep for High Intensity Interval Training

 - Jumping jack arms — rotate your hands out, palms facing away from you, as they rise to chest level and above.

-- Shoulder press — ensure that your elbows and forearms are slightly behind your ears so that you can contract your shoulder blades as you do the movement.
+- Shoulder press — make sure that your elbows and forearms are slightly behind your ears so that you can contract your shoulder blades as you do the movement.

 - Nose breathing — try to find a rhythm of breathing connected to the movements such that you don’t get breathless.
 Don’t get anxious about this.
 If needed, take a few gulps of air by mouth and then return to nose breathing.
 (Search for ujjayi breath in this article I wrote about meditation.)